Transfer ownership when buying from a private party

 - $2 per day after the 16th day, up to $125.

-If you buy from a WA state dealer, they will take care of the transfer.
+- If you buy from a WA state dealer, they will take care of the transfer.
 If you buy from an out-of-state dealer, you may need to take care of the transfer.
+Find out more about buying from a WA dealer.

 2. Gather the information you’ll need